edchelstephens/crossover/dgroup balllers/RULES.md

 then, everytime it is his turn to be part of game, he will be moved to the next game instead.

-4️⃣ The players who are listed and was able to come and attend the games will be the priority for the game set of players.
+3️⃣ The players who are listed and was able to come and attend the games will be the priority for the game set of players.

 ✅️ The goal is that everyone will have the same amount of games played.
 But since there will be early/late people, then this would vary.
 Early players will be prioritized if same2x na ang number of games played sa mga players

-ℹ️ Player Listing

-1️⃣ On 3 hours game day: Max 30 Players.
-   On 4 hours game day: Max 35 Players

-❌ Dli ta pwede mag reserve ug slot kung dli sure.

-❌ Dili sab ta pwd mag list sa spot para lang ma secure ang slot pero wala kabalo ang mga players nga enlisted nga g.lista cla apil.

-▶️ We will also be changing our cut off listing time to Friday @7pm 🕥

-▶️ Mas better ni kay para sure gyud nga mutunga ang mga nag commit nga nag.enlist sa game ✅
+⚠️ In Game:

+1️⃣ When your name is called for the game.
+Please GO directly at the CENTER COURT, so we can start the game immediately and save time.

+2️⃣ Since this is a Christian Fellowship Ballclub, bawal ta mamalikas, no trashtalking, no unsportsmanlike actions

+3️⃣ Please don't play if you are under the influence of alchohol.
+Please don't smoke outside

+4️⃣ Healthy competition is encouraged but please avoid hard and unnecessary fouls